mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ### Reporting multiple parse errors

 Finally, `megaparsec` allows us to signal several parse errors in a single run.
-This may be helpful for the end users because they will be able to fix several issues at once and so they will need to run your parser fewer times.
+This may be helpful for end users, because they will be able to fix several issues at once and so will need to run your parser fewer times.

-One prerequisite for having a multi-error parser is that it should be possible to skip over a problematic part of input and resume parsing from a position that is known to be good.
-This part is accomplished by using the `withRecovery` primitive:
+One prerequisite for a multi-error parser is that it should be possible to skip over a problematic part of the input and resume parsing from a position that is known to be good.
+This is accomplished by using the `withRecovery`
+primitive:

 ```haskell
 -- | @'withRecovery' r p@ allows continue parsing even if parser @p@